Recipes

 The recipe is simple and you can also follow the exact same directions to roast pecans, walnuts or cashews.
 The last few years, we have made these Sweet & Spicy Roasted Almonds for coworkers over the holidays, filling up small bags or mason jars with them and tying them up with a ribbon.
 It is a great gift that people can munch on for an afternoon snack, add to a charcuterie board at a party they are hosting or throw on top of some greens to jazz up a salad.

-Instead of using oil to get the sugar and spices to stick, this recipe for sweet & spicy roasted almonds uses an egg white with a splash of water.
+Instead of using oil to get the sugar and spices to stick, this recipe uses an egg white.
 Although it might sound odd, this method works perfectly and keeps the calories lower per serving.
-Simply separate the egg white from the yolk and whisk the white with a tablespoon of water for about 30 seconds or until it becomes frothy.
+Simply separate the egg white from the yolk and whisk the white for about 30 seconds or until it becomes frothy.
 The goal is NOT to make meringue but instead to break up the white so it coats all of the nuts well.

 Almonds and all types of nuts are known to be energy dense foods.
 That means that per serving, they have a higher number of calories due to the amount of fat in them.
 But, these are mostly good fats called monounsaturated fats, known to be beneficial for weight loss and management, heart health, and reducing inflammation.
 A 1-ounce serving- 23 almonds to be precise- also contains 6 grams plant protein and 3 grams of fiber, along with a nice boost of vitamin E, biotin and phytonutrients.